Rates, discounts and monetary transactions

 No cure no pay

-With the no-cure-no-pay arrangement, the Contractor is prepared to take over the Client's risk for certain types of work in return for a premium.
+With the no-cure-no-pay arrangement, the Contractor is prepared to take over the Client's risk for certain types of work in return for a surcharge.

 Subscriptions